mavrikak/mavrikak.github.io/_publications/2023-10-01-RIS_FEM_IBC.md

 collection: publications
 category: manuscripts
 permalink: /publication/2023-10-01-RIS_FEM_IBC
-excerpt: 'Authors: Konstantinos Ntokos, Parmenion Mavrikakis, Athanasios C Iossifides, Traianos V Yioultsis'
+excerpt: 'Authors: K. Ntokos, P. Mavrikakis, A. C. Iossifides, and T. V. Yioultsis'
 date: 2023-10-01
 venue: 'AEU-International Journal of Electronics and Communications'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S1434841123002546'
 bibtexurl: 'https://mavrikak.github.io/files/2023-10-01-RIS_FEM_IBC.bib'
 ---

-Highlights: A systematic approach to synthesize an intelligent reflecting surface (IRS), novel varactor-controlled unit cell with appealing scattering features, fast analytical method based on Floquet mode analysis for periodic IRS design, fast and robust procedure for the optimization of IRS’s efficiency, finite element analysis (FEA) to model IRS as an equivalent zero-thickness impedance sheet.
+We present a consistent approach for a systematic design of an intelligent reflecting surface (IRS), based on a new unit cell with efficient reconfigurability functionalities and a three-step electromagnetic methodology for a rigorous IRS synthesis.
+First, we design and simulate a reconfigurable unit cell, in which the reconfigurability is accomplished by varactor diodes.
+Next, we model the IRS as a periodic structure of infinite size, according to Floquet theory.
+By utilizing the theory of anomalous reflection, we arrive at approximate analytical solutions to calculate the set of necessary varactor diodes’ capacitances, which is subsequently fine-tuned by a fast optimization process to achieve enhanced operation.
+Finally, to arrive at a more realistic design, we properly analyze the IRS as a finite-sized structure.
+To this end, we employ an efficient finite element method (FEM) analysis, with a properly developed simulation tool, in which the IRS is modeled as an equivalent impedance sheet of zero-thickness.
+Overall, we extract the far-field scattered pattern of the IRS and evaluate the angular and frequency response of the design for normal and oblique incidence.
+Our results show that the proposed design exhibits very promising characteristics, both in terms of reconfigurability and frequency response that can be exploited in contemporary and future wireless communication systems.